trymnilsen/kingdomarchitect/README.md

 ### Tooling
 #### Transpiling and bundling
-Typescript and rolldown is used for transpiling, typechecking and bundling the code.
+Typescript and rollup is used for transpiling, typechecking and bundling the code.
 This is performed with the `build` npm task.

 ### Testing